lindbrook/cholera/README.md

 ### note

 neighborhoodWalking() is computationally intensive.
-Using the current/development version on a single core of a 2.3 GHz Intel i7, plotting observed paths takes about 8 seconds while expected paths takes about 35 seconds.
-When using the function's parallel implementation, these times fall to approximately 6 and 15 seconds using 4 physical or 8 logical cores.
+Using the current/development version on a single core of a 2.3 GHz Intel i7, plotting observed or expected paths take about 30 seconds.
+When using the function's parallel implementation, the time falls to approximately 12 seconds using 4 physical or 8 logical cores.

 Note that the parallelized version is currently only available on Linux and Mac.
 Also, note that the developers of the 'parallel' package strongly discourage against using parallelization within a GUI or embedded environment.